-With completion of a long-standing RTT Priority with the Icicle Creek Boulder Field Fish Passage Assessment (2013), TUTU-WWP and project partners have contributed to addressing a long standing data gap and have developed fish passage alternativeswhich require further development/design.
-To further understand whether -it is desirable to address fish passage impediments in the target area, a valuable decisionmaking tool ist to know in detail how passage improvement might be achieved.
-To that end, This proposal will further the important policy discussion as to the desirability of passage improvement and habitat connectivity to the Upper Icicle.
-TUTU-WWP has engaged key stakeholder input through multiple group and individual meetings during the course of the Assessment.
+With completion of a long-standing RTT Priority with the Icicle Creek Boulder Field Fish Passage Assessment (2013), TU-WWP and project partners have contributed to addressing a long standing data gap and have developed fish passage alternatives which require further development/design.
+To further understand whether it is desirable to address fish passage impediments in the target area, a valuable decision-making tool is to know in detail how passage improvement might be achieved.
+To that end, TU-WWP has engaged key stakeholder input through multiple group and individual meetings during the course of the Assessment.
 This input furthered the discussion of providing fish passage at the Boulder Field with participants identifying preferred alternatives to pursue with further design.
-It is important to continue this work now while engagement in this project is high, building on the momentum of Assessment (2013) and To-addressing in more detail the second ranking priority in the Wenatchee Watershed, passage at the Icicle Creek boulder field-and to build on the momentum of the Assessment (2013), it is important to continue this work through funding this SRFB roundnow while engagement in this project is high.
+It is important to continue this work now while engagement in this project is high, building on the momentum of Assessment (2013) and addressing in more detail the second ranking priority in the Wenatchee Watershed, passage at the Icicle Creek boulder field.
+Project Description